rieckpil/talks/testing-spring-boot-applications-demystified/slides/webinar.md

 - No mutation of global state

 Two ways to achieve this:
-- Fork a new JVM with Surefire/Failsafe and let it run in parallel -> more resources but isolated execution
+- Fork a new JVM with Surefire/Failsafe (or for the Gradle test task) and let it run in parallel
 - Use JUnit Jupiter's parallelization mode and let it run in the same JVM with multiple threads

 ---